 Lake Baikal is notorious for its maximum depth, at 1,637 m, making it the deepest lake in the world.
 Baikal is located in Southern Siberia between Irkutsk Oblast and Buryatia.
-It is regarded as one of, if not the, clearest lake in the world.
+It is regarded as one of, if not the clearest lake in the world.
 It is said that the clarity can reach up to 130 ft below the surface.

 Another accolade of Baikal is its age.
 It is the oldest lake in the world, forming 25 million years ago.
-Containing 23,600 km³ of water, Lake Baikal is the largest freshwater lake in the world by volume, meaning the World Heritage Site accounts for around 22% of the earth’s fresh surface water.
+Containing 23,600 km³ of water, Lake Baikal is the largest freshwater lake in the world by volume, meaning the World Heritage Site accounts for around 22% of the world’s fresh surface water.